Communicating with Anecdotes

-So far we have assumed that the sender has no ability to commit to a communication scheme.
+Up to now we have assumed that the sender cannot commit to a communication scheme.
 However, sometimes commitment is possible.
-For example, a sender might have a reputation for a particular type of reporting or a reputable newspaper might commit to always select an unbiased set of facts for their articles (and might be punished by readers if they are later found out to have deviated from this scheme).
+For example, a sender might have a reputation for a particular type of reporting or a reputable newspaper might commit to always selecting an unbiased set of facts for their articles (and might be punished by readers if they are later found out to have deviated from this communication scheme).
 Other examples of commitment include the interpretation of our model as a behavioral game played between current and future self, where current self decides which anecdotes to save to memory so that future self makes the best possible decisions.

-We have formally defined the commitment equilibrium in Section~\ref{sec:model}.
-Optimal commitment is weakly advantageous to the sender, given that it is a relaxation of the perfect Bayesian equilibrium concept.
-In this section, we consider the implications of commitment on both the sender and receiver.

-As before, Proposition ~\ref{lem:receiver-loss-foresight} implies that if the sender uses a translation invariant communication scheme $\pi$, then the receiver's best response $\alpha_\pi$ will be a translation.
-Hence, we can again focus on translation-invariant commitment equilibria.
-The following theorem characterizes the set of such equilibria. \begin{theorem} The sender's optimal commitment $\pi_S$ is a signaling scheme that minimizes the variance of the signal sent.
-That is,
+We formally defined the commitment equilibrium as a modification of Definition~\ref{def:bne-def} in Section~\ref{sub:modeling assumptions} (see Equation \ref{def:commitment}).
+As before, Theorems ~\ref{thm:sender.br} and ~\ref{thm:receiver.br} imply that if the sender uses a translation invariant communication scheme $\pi$, then the receiver's best response will be a translation and vice versa.
+Hence, we again focus on translation invariant commitment equilibria.
+The following theorem characterizes the set of such equilibria. \begin{theorem} The sender's optimal translation invariant commitment $\pi_S$ is the most informative communication scheme that minimizes only the information loss.
+In particular, it is a targeting scheme that satisfies the balanced-offset condition $r^* = \beta(r^*)$ and the receiver's response is a translation with shift $M_R - r^*$. \end{theorem} The proof is provided in Appendix \ref{app:commitment}.
+Intuitively, commitment removes the sender's persuasion temptation: since she cannot deceive the receiver, she will ignore the unavoidable disagreement loss and simply minimize the information loss.
+She therefore will implement the socially optimal communication scheme subject to the constraint that she can only send a single anecdote.
+Hence, the sender solves the same problem as in Section \ref{sec:persuasion} and behaves as if her personal preferences are aligned with the receiver's.

-Moreover, this minimizes the receiver's loss. \end{theorem} \begin{proof} For any committed communication scheme $\pi_S$, the receiver's response is a best response $\alpha_{\pi_S}$.
-For translation invariant schemes, the best response $\alpha_{\pi_S}$ is responding to $\pi_R = \pi_S$.
-Applying Proposition~\ref{prop:sender_summary} with $\pi_R = \pi_S$, we have that the sender's expected loss from any given translation-invariant communication scheme $\pi_S$ is

-Minimizing this loss therefore corresponds to choosing $\pi_S$ that minimizes $\E[(\pi_S(\vec{x},y) - (\theta_S(\vec{x},y)+\beta(\pi_S)))^2]$.
-But as discussed immediately following Proposition~\ref{prop:sender_summary}, this is precisely the variance of the communicated anecdote, as claimed.
-Moreover, by Proposition~\ref{lem:receiver-loss-foresight} this is also the receiver's loss.
-Therefore, the optimal commitment communication also minimizes the receiver cost. \end{proof}